 The examples go on-and-on, but this gives you a flavor that a strong logistics partnership can bring to the table to mitigate costs and risks.
 The suggestion would be to employ a mid-tier logistics company because if working with one of the larger groups, you’ll not have the connections to the higher levels that would be able to address all your questions in this area.

 Final Thoughts on Freight Broker / Logistics Providers Mitigating Risk for a Shipper

 So, after further review freight brokers / logistics service providers bring more to the table than just a truck and a rate.
 As outlined above, the non-asset freight provider mitigates service, price and risk at various levels of the relationship.

 For more questions and answers associated with logistics and supply chain challenges we invite you to our Freight Guides.

 If you find yourself looking for another freight provider option, we'd love to be part of the conversation so please do not hesitate to reach out and contact us.

-Some of our most read content within the learning center includes:
+Some of our most read content includes: